jdfin/smooth_fonts/arduino/libraries/ws24/README.md

   they do smoothed fonts, but it's probably the most complete package otherwise.

-I don't know if you can use one vendor's ILI9341 software on another vendor's ILI9341-based module.
+I don't think you can blindly use one vendor's ILI9341 software on another vendor's ILI9341-based module.
 Some of the initialization appears to be screen-specific.
-Plus you should really buy the hardware from whoever wrote the software.
+Plus you should really buy the hardware from whoever wrote the software if you can.

 # Usage

-Create one or more fonts.
+Create one or more fonts using BMFont and make\_font.
 See the README at the top level of this repo.
 Put the font(s) in arduino/library/fonts/.

-Create a sketch similar to "LCD Demo", or modify it to use your font and your gpios.
+Create a sketch similar to "font\_demo", or modify it to use your font and your gpios.

 I only use arduino-cli (not the gui).
 There are some scripts in the